Selling Nursery Products

 Allowed: all items on your CPC.

 Not allowed: fancy pots (considered value add) and other value add products (must be sold in the non-certified section).

-Not allowed - cut flowers, fresh fruits, vegetables or nuts (must be sold in certified section).
+Not allowed: cut flowers, fresh fruits, vegetables or nuts (must be sold in certified section).

 - Things to consider: